Regulatory

 Regulatory and Policy Environment

-This subprogram is being delivered by a single project, which will investigate and enhance capacity of existing regulatory and policy frameworks for novel interventions on the Great Barrier Reef, in consideration of RRAP Research and Development and subsequent deployment of interventions.
+This subprogram was delivered by a single project, which investigated and enhanced capacity of existing regulatory and policy frameworks for novel interventions on the Great Barrier Reef, in consideration of RRAP Research and Development and subsequent deployment of interventions.

 Subprogram team: